HaoJiang0201/Unity-BlockBreaker/README.md

 # Unity Project: Block Breaker

 This is just a normal and traditional block breaker game.
-But have you notice the abnormal blocks there?
+But have you noticed the abnormal blocks there?

 Created By:
 * [Hao Jiang](https://github.com/HaoJiang0201)